Savory Pumpkin and Roasted Garlic Flan

 1 medium-small pumpkin, about 3 pounds, split and seeded

-1-2 heads of garlic, broken up into individual cloves*
+1-2 heads of garlic, separated*

 4 large eggs